AlanBui1/codequest/_pages/about.md

   margin-right: auto;
   width: 90%;" src="https://alanbui1.github.io/codequest/assets/images/about.svg" >

 CodeQuest is a summer coding camp in Windsor for grade school students in grades 5 to 8.
 Our mission is to inspire and empower youth to explore the field of computer science at an affordable price.
 CodeQuest runs July 24-28 at [location] from 10 AM to 3 PM where students learn through lessons and activities in a fun, effective way.
 The lessons are taught by teachers at the Vincent Massey Computer Science Club as well as one of Stanford's Code in Place section leaders.
-CodeQuest open to all students in grades 5-8.
+CodeQuest is open to all students in grades 5-8.
 Contact us at codequestwindsor@gmail.com for more information!

 <a href = "/faq" class="btn btn--light-outline btn--large">FAQ</a>
 <a href = "https://forms.gle/F28qQB8X6gRFhZnB8" class="btn btn--light-outline btn--large">Sign Up</a>